sfc-gh-makukreja/top-200/README.md

 2. Upload the provided `20250723_input_criteria.csv`
 3. All 15 criteria with populated ROLE and OUTPUT fields will be imported

+### 10. Manage Media Scan Data
+Track company disqualification topics:
+1. Navigate to **Media Scan Management** page
+2. Add individual records or use bulk CSV upload
+3. Monitor companies with negative media coverage
+4. Use the data in AI analysis for comprehensive evaluation

 ## Features

 - **Multi-Page Navigation**: Organized interface with specialized functionality